|Hoplite Home Page

-Since the blade already had a rod tang, I was forced to make
+Since the blade already had an incorrect rod tang, I was

-the hilt from 3 blocks of wood, sandwiched by sheet steel
+forced to make the hilt from 3 blocks of wood, sandwiched by

-plates, and put pairs of rivets through the grip on
+sheet steel plates, and put pairs of rivets through

-either side of the tang, rather than single rivets through a
+the grip on either side of the tang, rather than single

 scabbard is wood covered with leather, with bronze chape and